Mansfield Fellowship Program

 Program Overview

-The Mansfield Fellowship Program—named after Mike Mansfield, former U.S. ambassador to Japan, U.S. Senate majority leader, and U.S. congressman from Montana—is a first-of-its-kind professional development and international exchange program for federal employees.
+The Mansfield Fellowship Program—named after Mike Mansfield, former U.S. ambassador to Japan, U.S. Senate majority leader, and U.S. congressman from Montana—is a first-of-its-kind professional development program for federal employees.

-The program gives Fellows unparalleled access to the Japanese government, and allows them to experience the culture and language in order to become true experts on the country.
+The program gives Fellows unparalleled access to the Japanese government, and allows them to become true experts on the country.
 Through intensive language studies and professional placements within Japanese government ministries, participants in the program gain an insider's view of this close friend and ally of the United States.

 Please click here to see more detailed information in the Mansfield Fellowship Program brochure.